-The total of these costs should be entered on line 17 of this part and shall be equal to the amount in Part I, line 5 of the return.
+The total of these costs should be entered on line 17 of this part and must be transferred to Part I, line 5 of the return.

 PART VI - DEDUCTIONS

 Line 1 - Compensation to directors

 Enter on this line the total compensation paid to the corporation's directors during the year, as determined in Part X, page 5 of the return.